One of the main problems for many expats living in Vienna, Austria is the feeling of homesickness.

 Not only will this make settling in so much easier when you can understand what is going on around you and so feel less ‘left out’, it will also help you make new friends with other people in your class.

 Of course, you can start off by learning German online.
-But that does not help you make friends.
+But, of course, that will not help you make local friends.

-If you do want to do that though, start off with the basics first and then move to an offline class to advance your new language skills and meet other people who are also learning.
+If you do want to do that though, start off with the basics first on somewhere like Duolingo, and then move to an offline class to advance your new language skills and meet other people who are also learning.

 Take advantage of every opportunity